Resources at the IBRC

 – Equipment information and training

-- Researchers can set study requirements based on participant characteristics (i.e., age, gender, student vs. community member status) via a prescreen assessment collected from all participants
+Research coordinators manage the participant pool via SONA software, and researchers can set study requirements based on participant characteristics (i.e., age, gender, student vs. community member status).
+A prescreen assessment collected from all participants will ensure that only those who meet study requirements will participate in your study.